 Even people far from medicine know that any mole can degenerate into a malignant formation.

-Therefore, the appearance of black dots on it or a change in shape, size, color should not be left to chance.
+Therefore, the appearance of black dots on it or a change in shape, size, or color should not be left to chance.

 Moles are benign formations.